2024 Hezbollah headquarters strike: Confirmation of Nasrallah's death

 On 28 September 2024, Nasrallah's death was announced by the IDF.
 Hezbollah confirmed it later that day, ending the uncertainty over his condition.
 On 29 September 2024, Nasrallah's body was recovered with no obvious wounds; according to Reuters, two sources suggested he had died from blunt force trauma sustained during the attack.

 Other casualties

 The area struck by Israel is known to be densely populated.
 The impacted area consisted of civilian apartment buildings built over subterranean Hezbollah facilities; several structures were completely reduced to rubble and widespread destruction could be seen in the aftermath of the strike.
-Initial estimates from Israeli defense officials suggest that around 300 people were killed, potentially including Nasrallah's daughter.
 The Lebanese health ministry reported at least 33 fatalities and 195 injuries as of 28 September, though most of the rubble has not been searched yet, and the number is almost certain to rise as dozens are missing.

 Hezbollah also confirmed the death of Ali Karaki, commander of Hezbollah's Southern Front, along with other senior commanders.
 Abbas Nilforoushan, deputy commander of the Islamic Revolutionary Guard Corps (IRGC) and commander of the Quds Force in Lebanon, was also killed.